Introduction

 Image-4: Radial center and mound.

-Yet her concept of lines and angles and alignments…Nazca has many lines that radiate from relatively few radial centers at various headings…Radial Centers…angles…headings.
-These terms may invoke thoughts regarding maps and navigation.
-Particularly the enigmatic “Portolan Charts” of mysterious authorship (These portolan maps have been investigated and addressed in the past by A.E.
+Maria Reiche thought that the lines and angles at Nazca implied a level of angular technicality and directional orientation that were suggestive of astronomical alignments.
+Nazca has many lines that radiate from relatively few radial centers at various headings…Radial Centers…angles…headings.
+These terms invoke thoughts regarding maps and navigation.
+Particularly the enigmatic “Portolan Charts”.
+These portolan maps have been investigated and addressed in the past by A.E.
 Nordenskiold, and Charles H. Hapgood and his students*.
-Their published analysis are strongly recommended as introductions to portolan charts, ancient cartography and cartography in general).
+Their published analyses are strongly recommended as introductions to portolan charts, ancient cartography, and cartography in general.

 Portolan maps have cartographic grids determined by vector lines emerging at regular angular intervals from radial centers traditionally called “Wind Roses”.